brooksreed/JLS-PPC/README.md

 runJLSPPCExamples is the main file for user input -- runs a simulation

 User input:
-- underlying system dynamics
+- underlying system
-    - some options for these are provided in setupSystemJLSPPC
+    - (some options for these are provided in setupSystemJLSPPC)
+        - Scalar integrator system
+        - SISO double integrator (eg mass with position measurements and force inputs)
-        - scalar, SISO double integrator, MIMO double integrator
+        - MIMO double integrator (eg mass with position and velocity measurements, and force and velocity inputs)
+        - Chain of double integrators with relative position measurements
+    - system parameters (set manually or using setupSystemJLSPPC)
         - A, Bu, Bw, C
         - process noise W, measurement noise V
         - x_IC initial condition
 - MPC parameters and settings
     - control constraints U_MAX, U_MIN
     - control quantization (linear, with N_QUANT_LEVELS)